bartkemps/tring/README.md

 - `static implicit operator long(TritArray3 array)` - Defines an implicit conversion of a TritArray3 to a long.

 **Methods:**
-- `override string ToString()` - Returns a string representation of the trit array.
+- `override string ToString()` - Returns a string representation of the trit array using default formatting.
+- `string ToString(string? format)` - Returns a string representation using the specified format string.
+- `string ToString(IFormatProvider? provider)` - Returns a string representation using the specified format provider.
+- `string ToString(string? format, IFormatProvider? provider)` - Returns a string representation using both format string and provider.
+- `string ToString(ITernaryFormat format)` - Returns a string representation using a custom ternary format.

 #### `TritArray9` Struct